skovy/neural-network/README.md

 #### Configurations

 The `/configs` directory contains network configurations.
 Each object contains data to dynamically generate a network.
-The `number_of_inputs` correponds to the number of inputs the network should accept.
+The `number_of_inputs` corresponds to the number of inputs the network should accept.
 The `config` array corresponds to the entire network, each element is a layer and each element's value is the number of perceptrons for that layer.
 The last element should always be `1` as the network assumes there is a single output perceptron.
-The `initial_weights` correponds to the initial weights for all of the connections.
+The `initial_weights` corresponds to the initial weights for all of the connections.
 It's a 3-dimensional array.
 The first dimension is the entire network and each element is a single layer, similar to the `config`.
 The second dimension is a layer and each element is a single perceptron in that layer.
-The third dimension is an individual perceptron and each element correponds to a connection.
+The third dimension is an individual perceptron and each element corresponds to a connection.
 The number of weights should be the `length(previous_layer) + 1`.
 This is because it needs a connection to every previous perceptron _and_ a bias perceptron.
 The last weight is for the bias perceptron.
 Order does matter, the first element will correspond to the first connection,